 Admiral McRaven, following our move out of Iraq and leaving Afghanistan also on the horizon, as you look forward do you see the roles of our special operators changing or moving to a different primary mission, and what would be the factors that you would consider in making any kind of a change for our special ops program?
+Admiral MCRAVEN.
+Thank you, Senator.
+As we draw down in Af-

-sider in making any kind of a change for our special ops program?
-Admiral McRaven.
+Admiral MCRAVEN.
 Thank you, Senator.
 As we draw down in Afghanistan, that will certainly provide me more capacity and Special Operations Forces that I can then provide to the combatant commanders.
 You talk about the rebalancing to the Pacific.
 I was out with Admiral Locklear a little over a month ago.
 I had an opportunity to spend a fair amount of time in the Pacific.
 In my Navy SEAL career I kind of grew up in the Pacific, if you will.
 As you know, ma'am, we have had, we the Special Operations community, have had wonderful relationships in the Pacific for many, many, many decades, from Korea down to Australia and every country in between.